Ashish11211/ultimate-checklist-automation-google-sheet/README.md

 This tool helps teams to:

-* Tasks assign karne me
+* Assign tasks efficiently
-* Daily / Weekly / Monthly planning me
+* Plan daily, weekly, and monthly activities
-* Pending tasks ke reminders bhejne me
+* Send reminders for pending tasks
-* Performance track karne me
+* Track performance and productivity

 ---